dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/user-guide/barcode-reader.md

         {
             // Here is an example code on how to display the barcode results on the view. string newBarcodeText = "";
+            // The parameter 'barcodeResults' is an Array of BarcodeResult object.
-            if (barcodeResults != null && barcodeResults.Length>0)
+            // Parse the 'barcodeResults' when it is not null. if (barcodeResults != null && barcodeResults.Length>0)
             {
                 for (int i=0; i<barcodeResults.Length; i++)
                 {
                     {
-                        newBarcodeText += barcodeResults[i].BarcodeText;
+                        //The BarcodeText property of BarcodeResult is the string of barcode text result. newBarcodeText += barcodeResults[i].BarcodeText;
                         newBarcodeText += "; ";
                     }
                 }
+                // On UI thread, refresh the previously prepared label with new barcode results.
                 Device.BeginInvokeOnMainThread(()=> {
                     barcodeResultLabel.Text = newBarcodeText;
                 });